ctrlplusb/easy-peasy/README.md

 ### Usage with React

-We will now cover how to integrate your store with your React components.
+We will now cover how to access your store from your React components.
 We leverage React [hooks](https://reactjs.org/docs/hooks-intro.html) to do so.
-If you aren't familiar with hooks, we highly recommend that you read the [official documentation](https://reactjs.org/docs/hooks-intro.html) and try playing with our [examples](#examples).
+If you aren't familiar with hooks, we highly recommend that you read the [official documentation](https://reactjs.org/docs/hooks-intro.html) and try out the live [examples](#examples).

 > Be sure to install the [Redux Dev Tools Extension](https://github.com/zalmoxisus/redux-devtools-extension).
-This extension will allow you to view your actions being fired along with the associated updates to state.
-Easy Peasy is preconfigured to work with it.
+This extension allows you to view your actions being fired along with the associated updates to your store's state.
+Easy Peasy is preconfigured to work with this plugin.

 #### Wrap your app with StoreProvider